POSITION: Managing Director, Global Food and Agriculture Program

-- 10+ years’ experience in research-based and/or policy arena working with government, nonprofits, think tanks or academia, the private sector in the food, agriculture, and/or development policy realms including international experience in a developing country; private sector experience a plus.
+- 10+ years’ experience in research-based and/or policy arena working with government, nonprofits, think tanks or academia in the food, agriculture, and/or nutrition policy realms.
+International experience in a developing country is preferable.

 - Master’s degree in agricultural economics, public policy, international development, or related field.

 - Experience developing and expanding multi-faceted research programs, including a demonstrated ability to develop strategy for, resource, and manage complex projects with multiple activity streams being realized under tight deadlines.